toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

     export default Navigation

 Note: The FC that you see after each component declaration comes from TypeScript.
-It tells the compiler that our function will be returning a Functional Component
+It tells the TypeScript compiler that our function will be returning a Functional Component.
+If you're building this in vanilla Javascript, you can ignore the type declarations.

 After applying some basic CSS, our components render looking like this: